 I’ve seen a trend lately of people who aren’t in serious debt trouble, but who are carrying a relatively small amount of credit card debt – a few thousand dollars – and are having difficulty breaking that cycle.
 In nearly every case, they also have no cash savings.
-This is not a coincidence.
+Spoiler alert: this is not a coincidence.

 We all have expenses that pop up from time to time which often fall into the following categories: car or home repairs, medical or vet bills, and kid expenses.
-You may know that you’re going to need new tires on your car, or you may be surprised that your washing machine suddenly dies, but these things pop up all the time, and many times are too big to be paid for out of your monthly cash flow, so you need a cash cushion to absorb them so that you don’t resort to putting the expense on your credit card with no real plan to pay it off.
+You may know that you’re going to need new tires on your car, or you may be surprised by a trip to the ER, but these things pop up all the time, and many times are too big to be paid for out of your monthly cash flow.
+You need a cash cushion to absorb them so that you don’t resort to putting the expense on your credit card with no real plan to pay it off.

 My advice to people in this situation usually looks something like this:

-1. Set up a savings account in your bank and fund it however you can – with your tax refund or a bonus or monthly automatic transfers.
+1. Set up a savings account in your bank and fund it however you can – with your tax refund or a bonus or more gradually, with monthly automatic transfers.
 Aim for an initial goal of $2,000-$3,000, and don’t stop saving until you get there.